Blueforcer/awtrix3/docs/api.md

 | `effect` | string | Shows an [effect](https://blueforcer.github.io/awtrix-light/#/effects) as background |  | X | X |
 | `effectSettings` | json map | Changes color and speed of the [effect](https://blueforcer.github.io/awtrix-light/#/effects) |  | X | X |
 | `save` | boolean | Saves your customapp into flash and reload it after boot.
 You should avoid that with customapps wich has high update frequency because ESPs flashmemory has limited writecycles  |  | X |  |

 Color values can have a hex string or an array of R,G,B values:
 `"#FFFFFF" or [255,255,0]`

 #### Example

-Here's an example JSON object to display the text "Hello, AWTRIX Light!" with the icon name "1", in rainbow colors, for 10 seconds:
+Here's an example JSON object to display the text "Hello, AWTRIX Light!" in rainbow colors, for 10 seconds:

 ```json
 {